Pakistan is a country prone to disasters.

 According to the INFORM 2018 Index for Risk Management Pakistan is among the 13 countries most at risk from disaster.
 Flooding and earthquakes are both relatively common.

 FRR Events In Pakistan

-In March 2018, First Response Radio launched its first fully equipped and trained team in Pakistan, which is ready to respond should any disaster strike in the country.
+In March 2018, First Response Radio launched its first fully equipped and trained team in Pakistan.
+This was followed by 'Training of Trainers' in 2019.